-Introduce the lesson by playing The Bebop Band song as the children enter the classroom.
+Introduce the lesson by playing The Bebop Band song as the children come into class.
 Have the children walk around as they say hello to each other and shake hands.
-Do the Hello Bebop and Friends routine (see p.
-Txxi).
+Do the Hello Bebop routine (see p.
+15).
 Play The Bebop Band song again and do the Bebop Band activity (see p.
-Txxii).
+11).
 Show the flashcard of the scissors.
 Say scissors and ask the children to repeat.
 Then show the flashcard of someone cutting.
 Say cutting and ask the children to repeat.
 Display the flashcard of the scissors on the left side of the board and the flashcard of someone cutting on the right side of the board.
 Repeat with the other flashcards.
-Then invite a child to go to the front of the classroom.
+Then invite a child to go to the front.
 Say scissors-cutting and ask them to draw a line to connect the flashcards.
-Repeat with the other children and flashcards.
+Repeat with other children and flashcards.

-1 Listen, point, and say.
+Listen, point, and say.

 - Point to the picture and ask the children to tell you what they can see.
-Let them answer in Language 1 and encourage them to use the words in English they already know. - Play the audio and point to the objects / actions. - Play it again and ask the children to point to the correct school objects / actions. - Play the audio one more time and ask them to name the school objects / actions.
+Let them answer in Language 1 and encourage them to use the words in English they already know. - Play the CD and point to the objects / actions. - Play it again and ask the children to point to the correct school objects / actions. - Play the track one more time and ask them to name the school objects / actions.